 Despite this seemingly relaxed situation, the government highly encourages parents and students to abide by this law.
 Choosing to stay in education instead of dropping out early can be helpful in the long run.
 Also, many students may regret not pursuing education beyond the basics, so it is always a good idea to stick to the law and stay in education.

-There are courses that are available for a whole range of interests, so you don’t have to go down the academic path of A-Levels – you could do a vocational BTEC subject instead (if you are interested in finding out about BTECs, and how valued they are by organisations like universities, I would recommend that you have a read of this useful article).
+There are courses that are available for a whole range of interests, so you don’t have to go down the academic path of A-Levels – you could do a vocational BTEC subject instead.
+If you are interested in finding out about BTECs, and how valued they are by organisations like universities, I would recommend that you have a read of this Think Student article.